galliot-us/neuralet/applications/smart-distancing/README.md

 ## Contact Us

+* Visit our website at https://neuralet.com
+* Email us at covid19project@neuralet.com
-Visit our website at https://neuralet.com, and check out our other models at https://github.com/neuralet.
+* Check out our other models at https://github.com/neuralet.